 Now, without further ado, let’s get into it.

-What Is Good Acting?
+What Is the Secret to Good Acting?

 I can remember clearly my response to first seeing the final moment of The Graduate.
 SPOILER ALERT.
 Actually, the film was made in 1967.
 If what you read next spoils the film for you, I’m going to go ahead and say that’s on you, not me.
 Dustin Hoffman and Katherine Ross’ characters have just eloped together and are now sitting on the back seat of a yellow American bus.
 The camera holds on a mid shot of the two characters for over 40 seconds.
 Neither of them say anything, we just watch the minute changes of expression on their faces.
 This, in my opinion, is an example of great acting.
 Though they aren’t speaking, the thoughts going through their minds and the truth with which they have connected to this moment makes me, as the audience, empathise with them and wonder what is going on for them.
 Looking at their faces I see that these two humans are considering the consequences of what they’ve just done.
 They’re wondering who the hell the person truly is who is sitting next to them.
 They’re wondering what they will do next.
 Looking at these characters, I feel joy and terror for them, and I wonder what it would be like to be in their shoes.